medusajs/medusa/docs/content/development/scheduled-jobs/create.md

 ## 1. Create a File

-Each scheduled job should reside in a TypeScript or JavaScript file under the `src/loaders` directory.
+Each scheduled job should reside in a [loader](../loaders/overview.mdx), which is a TypeScript or JavaScript file located under the `src/loaders` directory.

 Start by creating the `src/loaders` directory.
 Then, inside that directory, create the JavaScript or TypeScript file that you’ll add the scheduled job in.
 You can use any name for the file.